-Comp onent Description - and - Connects a display device that has a USB Type-C connector, providing DisplayPort output.
-NOTE: Your computer may also support a Thunderbolt docking station.
-NOTE: Cables and/or adapters (purchased separately) may be required.
-(9) O Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
+Component Description (1) O Audio-out (headphone)/audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
 Also connects an optional headset microphone.
 This jack does not support optional standalone microphones.
 WARNING!
 To reduce the risk of personal injury, adjust the volume before putting on headphones, earbuds, or a headset.
 For additional safety information, see the Regulatory, Safety, and Environmental Notices .
-To access this guide: Select the Start button, select HP Help and Support, and then select HP Documentation.
+To access this guide: ▲ Type HP Documentation in the taskbar search box, and then select HP Documentation.
 NOTE: When a device is connected to the jack, the computer speakers are disabled.
+(2) USB SuperSpeed port Connects a USB device, such as a cell phone, camera, activity tracker, or smartwatch. and provides high-speed data transfer, (3) ss ∵. ∮ USB Type-C port with HP Sleep and Charge Connects an AC adapter that has a USB Type-C connector, supplying power to the computer and, if needed, charging the computer battery. - and - Connects a USB device that has a Type-C connector, such as a cell phone, camera, activity tracker, or smartwatch, and provides data transfer. - and - Connects a display device that has a USB Type-C connector, providing DisplayPort output.
+NOTE: Your computer can operate in multiple display states.
+For more information, see Display states on page 20 .
+NOTE: Cables, adapters, or both (purchased separately) might be required.